Rena Shoshana Forester is a Yoga teacher, Health & Wellness Coach, and mentor with nearly 12 years of professional international experience.

 While the practical steps above provide guidance on how to support someone, knowing why eating disorders develop can deepen your empathy and effectiveness as a support person.
 The following risk factors help explain the complex origins of these conditions.

-Some people experience discomfort when eating due to conditions like autism16 or ADHD.
-As a result, these people are more likely to develop an eating disorder.
+Some people experience discomfort when eating due to conditions like autism or ADHD.16 As a result, these people are more likely to develop an eating disorder.

 These steps can provide clarity and confidence in helping your loved one establish sustainable wellness practices amidst intense fear and potentially life-threatening conditions.